Registration for CIG49 is open now until November 7th, 2025.

 Each team that registers in this program is entitled to:

-This year teams may also have any number of NON-competitive teams registered in the Non-Competitive stream.
-You may register a mix of competitive and non competitive teams.
-The cost for a non competitive team will also be $299+tax.
+Schools may also register any number of NON-competitive teams registered in the Non-Competitive stream.
+You may register a mix of competitive and non-competitive teams.
+The cost for a non-competitive team will also be $399.
 Non-competitive teams will take part in all of the yearly programming and will have their own night of play during the week of the tournament.
 They will be given in-depth adjudications.

-The Festival will consist of workshops, forums, demos, and tickets to the shows each evening.
-More information about the National Festival will be announced before the winter break.
+The Canadian Improv Games National Festival consists of workshops, forums, demos, and tickets to the shows each evening.

 As always, the National Festival runs alongside the National Tournament, hosted at the National Arts Centre in Ottawa, Ontario.